ex-jedi/beginner-javascript-tutorials/README.md

       }
   ```

-- Can be used to resolve promises
+- Can be used to resolve promises.

   ```javascript
       function makePizza(toppings = []) {